New examples of $2$-nondegenerate real hypersurfaces in $\mathbb{C}^N$ with arbitrary nilpotent symbols: Linking and extending defining equations

 \section{Linking and extending defining equations}

 We have seen that \eqref{main formula} defines a uniformly $2$-nondegenerate hypersurface with Levi kernel adjoint operators that admit matrix representations by single nilpotent Jordan blocks.
 To obtain structures with arbitrary nilpotent Levi kernel adjoint operators, we introduce now processes of \emph{linking} and \emph{extending} defining equations.
+These processes will be applied to the above tubular hypersurfaces, but they can just as easily be defined in greater generality, which is how we present their definition.

 \begin{definition} A \emph{$2$-dimensional extension} $M^\prime$ of a hypersurface $M$ defined by

 for some real-valued function $f$, is a hypersurface in $\mathbb{C}^{n+2}$ defined by

 for some $\epsilon\in \{-1,1\}$.
 Similarly $f+\epsilon \left(\Re z_{n+1}\right)^2$ will be called an \emph{extension of the defining form $f$}. \end{definition}